Ruiz v. Estelle: David Resendez Ruíz

 Thirteen months after his release, in July 1968, Ruíz was again placed in the custody of the TDC; he said that he had "picked up the gun" because he had no education or trade skills to support himself and his family.
 He was then assigned to the Eastham Unit in Houston County, where he continued to work in fields.
 While at Eastham, Ruíz participated in a failed escape attempt.
 The warden of Eastham and George Beto, the TDC director, escorted Ruíz back to prison.

 After a week in the infirmary, Ruíz was placed in solitary confinement for 45 days; there he decided to become a prison activist.
 There, David Ruiz joined a group of "writ writers" and activists known as "Eight Hoe" under the leadership of Fred Cruz and his attorney Frances Jalet.
-Ruiz joined a wide social movement of prisoners that drew upon civil rights and labor resistance, as well as the sharp critique of the criminal justice by Black Power and the Chicano Movement.
+Ruiz joined a wide social movement of prisoners who drew upon civil rights and labor resistance, as well as the sharp critique of the criminal justice by Black Power and the Chicano Movement.
 After Ruíz left solitary confinement, he refused to work in the fields any longer and cut his Achilles tendon with a razor.
 Because of the self-inflicted injuries, Ruíz was no longer required to work, and he was sent to various correctional and medical facilities.
 Ruíz had committed many disciplinary infractions, including the stabbing, the escape attempt, and the refusal to work, so he was sent to the Wynne Unit, where he met Fred Cruz, a prisoner who filed successful lawsuits against the prison system.
 At the Wynne Unit, Ruíz, Cruz, and other prisoners worked together to file lawsuits against TDC.